genomicsclass/leanpub/manuscript/clustering_and_heatmaps.md

 ### Heatmaps

 Heatmaps are useful plots for visualizing the measurements for a subset of rows over all the samples.
-A *dendrogram* is added on top and on the side is a hierarchical clustering as we saw before.
-First we will use the `heatmap` available in base R. Let's begin by defining a color palette:
+A *dendrogram* is added on top; on the side is a hierarchical clustering as we saw before.
+First, we will use the `heatmap` available in base R. Let's begin by defining a color palette:

 ```r